buvis/docs/src/catalogue/overseerr.md

 ## Description

 Overseerr is a free and open source software application for managing requests for your media library.
-It integrates with your existing services such as Sonarr, Radarr and Plex!
+It integrates with your existing services such as Sonarr, Radarr and Plex!.

 ## k8 at home search